OUR COMMITMENT TO THE ENVIRONMENT

 In accordance with French and European regulations on anti-waste and the circular economy, Disneyland Paris have deployed relevant measures across the resort such as the implementation of reusable tableware at quick service restaurants.
 19 locations are concerned: Café Hyperion, Cable Car Bake Shop, Casey’s Corner, Au Chalet de la Marionnette, Colonel Hathi’s Pizza Outpost, Pizzeria Bella Notte, Cowboy Cookout Barbecue, Fuente Del Oro Restaurante, Restaurant Hakuna Matata, Last Chance Café, Market House Deli, Toad Hall Restaurant, Victoria’s Home-Style Restaurant, The Gibson Girl Ice Cream Parlour, Super Diner, Stark Factory, Restaurant En Coulisse, New York Style Sandwiches, Sports Bar.

-*The pizza boxes at Colonel Hathi's Pizza Outpost and Pizzeria Bella Notte will be replaced with reusable containers by early September 2023
+*The pizza boxes at Colonel Hathi's Pizza Outpost and Pizzeria Bella Notte will be replaced with reusable containers by 4th quarter 2023

 OUR RECYCLING AND UPCYCLING PROJECTS IN LINE WITH OUR DNA